slott56/TigerShark/docs/source/architecture.rst

 ..  _`PyX12`: https://github.com/azoner/pyx12

--   The SEF files.
+-   The .SEF files.
 These seem to be a proprietary product of TIBCO.

-The TigerShark tools can transform the ``.xml`` files into Python class definitions.
-These can be further refined into JSON Schema.
+The TigerShark :py:mod:`tools.xml_extract` tool can transform the ``.xml`` files into Python class definitions.
+A class definition can emit JSON Schema for messages of that class.

 Application Perspective
 =============================

-An X12 Message is what the application uses.
+An X12 :py:class:`x12.base.Message` object is what an application uses.
-It's a collection of X12 Loops, Segments, Composites and Elements.
+It's a collection of X12 Loops, Segments, Composites, and Elements.
 The segment names are often reused, meaning that a segment only has meaning in the context of a specific Loop.

-This leads to fairly complex navigation through the Loop/Segment/Composite hierarchy within a message.
+This leads to a naming convention for classes where a segment name is prefixed with the loop that uses that segment.
+For example ``ISA_LOOP_ISA`` has a loop name of ``ISA_LOOP``, and a segment name of ``ISA`` in the context of the ISA Loop.

 Container View
 ^^^^^^^^^^^^^^^

-This is more-or-less a single container application.
-It parses messages and builds messages.
+The applications are more-or-less a single container applications.
+The :py:mod:`tools.xml_extract` reads XML definitions and creates message class definitions.

+An application that parses messages is most often going to be a single container to extract useful content from messages for deeper analysis.

 Component View
 ^^^^^^^^^^^^^^^